mdgriffith/elm-dev/ext-watchtower/Watchtower/Server/MCP/guides/architecture.md

 # Elm Dev App Architecture

+This is a project that uses the Elm Dev App Architecture, which is a framework on top of the standard Elm Architecture.

 ## How it works

 Elm Dev has a built-in app architecture that is *optional*, but very useful for most apps.